ioccc-src/winner/1996/eldby/README.md

 ## Author's remarks:

 This program shows flying spheres.
 The program eats CPU on lesser equipped systems.
 The program will run until termination.
-Terminal must be VT100 or better with 80 columns and 24 rows or more.
+Terminals must be VT100 or better with 80 columns and 24 rows or more.